Eiffel Tower Viewing Deck, Paris Las Vegas

 Wildlife Habitat, The Flamingo

-The Wildlife Habitat is a 15-acre property at the Flamingo Hotel that home to a large number of exotic birds like Chilean flamingos, fish and turtles.
+The Wildlife Habitat is a 15-acre property at the Flamingo Hotel that home to a large number of unusual birds like Chilean flamingos, fish and turtles.
 The habitat is completely free and open to the public.

 Welcome To Fabulous Las Vegas Sign